GAM-team/GAM/docs/Users-Drive-Files-Display.md

 The `stripcrsfromname` option strips nulls, carriage returns and linefeeds from drive file names.
 Use this option if you discover filenames containing these special characters; it is not common.

+Starting in version 6.80.10, the option `followshortcuts [<Boolean>]` that when true and `<DriveFileEntity` is a shortcut, causes GAM to display information about the target of the shortcut rather than the shortcut itself.

 By default, Gam displays the information as an indented list of keys and values.
 * `formatjson` - Display the fields in JSON format.